Synera Side Effects

 Generic Name: lidocaine / tetracaine topical

-Note: This document contains side effect information about lidocaine / tetracaine topical.
-Some of the dosage forms listed on this page may not apply to the brand name Synera.
+Note: This page contains side effects data for the generic drug lidocaine / tetracaine topical.
+It is possible that some of the dosage forms included below may not apply to the brand name Synera.

 For the Consumer